Shame Isolates, Jesus Heals

-Maybe it happened when you were in high school – the one night stand that led to an unwanted pregnancy and eventually to an abortion.
+Maybe it happened when you were in high school – the one-night stand that led to unwanted pregnancy and eventually to an abortion.

 Maybe it happened this week – the flirtatious comments at work that led to a lunch meeting, the risqué emails that were exchanged, that led to you working late and you know where it’s headed.

 Maybe it’s been happening for years – you were prescribed the pills but somehow now you can’t seem to get through a day without them.
 It’s not so much the pain, but they keep you from feeling anything.

 Maybe it started as an innocent drink with friends and turned into an addiction.
 You had a drink a couple of times a week and then every night.
 Then suddenly, every couple of hours you find yourself needing a drink.
 It hasn’t interfered with work, so you justify it and brush it off as a bad habit.

 Whatever your shame, mark it down that the enemy wants you to keep it a secret.
 Shame isolates.
 It justifies.
 Most of all, shame keeps us from getting the help we need.
 At the core of every shameful experience we have in life, is a gaping hole that can only be filled with a relationship with Christ.

 Sounds easy enough, doesn’t it?
 I mean, just say “yes” to Jesus and everything will be ok.
 Quite the contrary.
 When you say “yes” to Jesus, the enemy will without a doubt turn up the heat.
 It will get harder.
 The temptation, the addiction, the failures will surface stronger than ever before.